-1. There shall be an Academic Services Committee whose members shall usually include the President, the Bursar, the Senior Tutor, the Tutor for Admissions, the Fellow Librarian, the Keeper of the Archives, and the IT Fellow.
+1. There shall be an Academic Services Committee whose members shall usually include the President, the Bursar, the Academic Dean, the Fellow Librarian, the Keeper of the Archives, and the IT Fellow.
 Representatives of each of the M.C.R. and J.C.R. shall also be members of the committee and the Agenda shall be divided into 'A' and 'B' and representatives of the M.C.R. and J.C.R. shall be present for those items on Agenda 'A' only.